mshocket/mshocket.github.io/_posts/2022-09-09-DaphniaSciArtPt1.md

 ![A black and white ink drawing of a _Daphnia_](https://mshocket.github.io/img/blogposts/2022-09-08-DaphniaSketch.jpg)

-If you have any other _Daphnia_ SciArt that you love, feel free to reach out to me on Twitter: @MartaShocket.
+If you have any other _Daphnia_ SciArt that you love, feel free to reach out to me on Twitter: @MartaShocket or via email.